commonknowledge/movement-app/scripts/script.md

 Would you like to find out more about how you can get involved in their work?```"

 SOMETHING ELSE?

-"```Ok, here is something else that matches your interests in Divest Hackney on 12 Dec that matches your interest in ☀️ Climate change + pollution.
+Ok, here is something else that matches your interest your interest in ☀️ Climate change + pollution.
 Festive Fossil Free Action & Celebration is being held at Hackney Town Hall, Mare Street, E8 1EA at 6 PM.
+Hosted by Divest Hackney.

 Would you like to attend the event?`"`No problem, we will match your interests to more events and campaigns and get back to you in a moment with more options.```

-NOTHING FOUND - PROMPT TO SELF-ORGANISE `Unfortunately, there doesn’t seem to be anything that matches your interest in ☀️ Climate change + pollution in Hackney at the moment.`
+NOTHING FOUND - PROMPT TO SELF-ORGANISE

+Unfortunately, there doesn’t seem to be anything that matches your interest in ☀️ Climate change + pollution in Hackney at the moment.`

-`However, we know there are four more people who would like to organise around ☀️ Climate change + pollution in Hackney!
-You could meet up as soon as tomorrow.`
+However, we know there are four more people who would like to organise around ☀️ Climate change + pollution in Hackney!
+You could meet up as soon as tomorrow.

-`Should we introduce you in a new whatsapp group?`
+Should we introduce you in a new whatsapp group?

 ANSWER ANY QUESTIONS ON THE FLY - THESE ARE LEARNING ABOUT THIS OPTION